Tonywuhk/realai.org/exploration.md

 ---
 permalink: /exploration/
+mathjax: true
 ---
 # Exploration

 Exploration encourages agents to cover the space of possible strategies broadly in order to avoid getting stuck in a local optima.
 It is an important approach to [intrinsic motivation](http://realai.org/intrinsic-motivation).
+A simple form of exploration is \\(\epsilon\\)-greedy where at every time step an agent picks a random action with a small probability \\(\epsilon\\).
+There is no obvious "motivation" in this example, and most forms of exploration covered in this section involve more sophisticated designs, perhaps better described using the word *curiosity*.

 [Bellemare et al. (2016)](https://arxiv.org/abs/1606.01868) proposed a measure called *pseudo-count*, which can be derived from an arbitrary density model and is closely related to intrinsically motivated gains in information and prediction.